Mani Shankar

-He made five films as a Bollywood director, including 16 December, one of the highest-grossing films of 2002, and Tango Charlie, which was screened in several International Film Festivals and was named a permanent part of the UN's "anti-war" movies.
+Mani Shankar is an Indian film director, screenwriter and editor known for his works in Hindi cinema.
+He directed works such as 16 December, one of the highest-grossing films of 2002, and Tango Charlie, which was screened in several International Film Festivals and was named a permanent part of the UN's "anti-war" movies.
 Over his long career, Mani Shankar has worked on many films, advertisements and political campaigns.

 Early life

 Mani Shankar graduated as a Chemical Engineer from BITS Pilani in 1978.
 He worked for a few years as a research engineer in process engineering and drug delivery.
 During his time at BITS Pilani, he won a record 4 consecutive Holofest 'Best Hologram of The Year', earning the nickname "Young Mani".